Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Comparisons of chemical abundance patterns

 Another possibility is that the enhanced $Y$ is connected to NSCs, which reserve most of their initial masses due to the deep gravitational potentials and on-average exhibit more enhanced $Y$ as shown in the right panel of Figure~\ref{fig:heh_com}, possibly due to their extended star formation histories.
 The occurrence of NSCs in local early-type galaxies appears to depend on the $current$\,-\,$day$ stellar mass of the host galaxies, with an occurrence rate peaking at $M_\star\approx10^9~M_\odot$ and dropping at both lower and higher masses \citep{Neumayer_nsc_2020}.
 From Table~\ref{tab:global}, the more metal-rich \somename already have $M_\star>10^{8.5}~M_\odot$ or even $M_\star\gtrsim10^{9}~M_\odot$ if we exclude the local Mrk 996, meaning they will evolve into $M_\star > 10^{9}~M_\odot$ galaxies observed today.
 In such a scenario, it is plausible that the NSC growth in the more massive and metal-rich \somename is less efficient as those in lower mass \somename that eventually quenched as lower-mass early-type galaxies.
-It is worth noting that at the high-mass end the NSC formation might be disrupted by the feedback from central supermassive black holes, whose presence is clearly observed in GS\_3073 \citep{ubler2023a}.
-Thus, this scenario might imply the clusters (potentially NSCs) in massive \somename do not have enough time to accumulate large helium spread before they are disrupted.
 As a second explanation, the reduced $Y$ enhancement at high-mass and metal-rich \somename might imply less cluster-dominated star formation.
 However, this scenario seems incompatible with the even stronger nitrogen enhancement in metal-rich \somename.

 To summarize, in our NOEG sample, there is no clear indication of a correlation between $Y$ and N/O, although there might be enhanced $Y$ in some low-O/H \somename.
 Underestimated electron densities could potentially lead to the rise of $Y$ at low O/H. {Regardless, if the helium enhancement is real, its presence might be connected to the efficiency of forming massive GCs or NSCs in these galaxies.}